Form and Void (True Detective): 2012

-Before leaving, Rust instructs Doumain to deliver packages with evidence to the authorities in case he doesn't return.
-Meanwhile, Marty meets with Papania (Tory Kittles), asking for help when needed.
-Despite his reservations and questioning Rust's role, Papania accepts.
-Rust and Marty then drive to the house, where phone service is not available.
-Marty tries to get a phone from Betty, who turns defensive and releases a dog that runs away.
-Marty breaks into the house while Rust inspects the area surrounding the house.
-He finds the dog dead and stumbles upon the caretaker man, Errol Childress, who flees into the woods.
-Back in the house, Marty eventually finds Betty and forces her to give him a phone.
-As he goes looking for Rust, he enters a separate smaller home to discover the bound corpse of Errol’s father, Billy Childress.
+Marty (Woody Harrelson) lures Geraci (Michael Harney) onto a boat, where Rust (Matthew McConaughey) forces him to watch the videotape depicting Marie Fontenot's rape and murder.
+Geraci confesses that Sheriff Ted Childress was in charge of the investigation and interfered with files before dropping the case.
+They then have a hidden gunman shoot Geraci’s car in intimidation, pressuring him to assist their investigation and threatening him with exposure of the coverup if he refuses or they are harmed.

+While going through old files, Marty notices that a house in Dora Lange's neighborhood was repainted in 1990, connecting it to a child’s report of a ‘green-eared spaghetti monster’ chasing them through the woods.
+They speak to the home’s owner and track old tax records and find that a company owned by Bill Childress did contract work in the area, and find a home address.
+Before heading to the house, Rust gives instructions to deliver evidence to the authorities in case he doesn't return, while Marty meets with Papania (Tory Kittles) to ask for him to send backup if he calls.

-As he follows Errol, Rust stumbles upon a labyrinth of tunnels and is taunted by Errol to enter.
+At the house, Marty finds Betty and the corpse of Bill Childress, and attempts to find a phone as there is no cell service.
+Rust pursues the caretaker man, Bill’s son Errol Childress, into a labyrinth of tunnels and is taunted by Errol to enter.
 Rust ventures through the labyrinth alone, while Marty separately enters but is unable to find them.
 The labyrinth mostly consists of children's clothing, latticework, and skeletons, a place Errol calls Carcosa.
 Rust eventually reaches a room with an adorned skeleton wearing antlers and a yellow robe and is distracted as he sees a swirling vortex (possibly hallucinated).
 As Rust is distracted, Errol appears and stabs him in the stomach.
 Rust headbutts Errol, who is then shot multiple times by an arriving Marty.
 Despite the shots, Errol throws a roofing hammer at Marty, hitting him in the chest.
 As he prepares to kill him, Errol is killed with a shot to the head by Rust.
 Both heavily bleeding, Marty tends to Rust's wound.
 Meanwhile, Papania and Gilbough (Michael Potts) arrive with back-up at the house, find Betty handcuffed to the stairs, and start searching the area.

 A few days later, Gilbough and Papania visit Marty at the hospital.
-They inform him that Errol and Betty were Billy Childress' children and the tools at his shed match with the weapons in Lake Charles and Dora Lange's murder, effectively closing the case.
+They inform him that Errol and Betty were Billy Childress' children and the tools at his shed match the weapons in Lake Charles and Dora Lange's murder, effectively closing the case.
 He is also informed that Rust survived but remains in a coma after surgery.
-When Marty is visited by his family, he cries at the moment.
+Marty cries as he is visited by his family.
 Meanwhile, the media reports the discovery at Errol's house and dozens of bodies recovered at the scene; the Tuttles avoid charges, but their reputation collapses.